-- The numbers you use on your website can affect your customers’ frame of reference—big numbers mean they think big, whereas small numbers cause the opposite
+- The numbers you use on your website can affect your customers’ frame of reference—big numbers mean they think big, whereas small numbers cause the opposite.

-A recent survey found that the average person working in the UK conversion optimisation industry earned an average of £52,000.1
+A recent survey found that the average person working in the UK conversion optimisation industry earned an average of £52,000.1 Hold that thought.

 Now, please take a moment to guess the height of Mount Everest.